Beam Cross Sections Create Mixtures: Improving Feature Localization in Secondary Electron Imaging: Edge Localization

 For panel (b), we choose $\lambda = 200$ so that the dose is high enough to avoid poor performance of interpolation caused by high likelihood of multiple threshold crossings.
 We vary $\beamSigma$ from 0.1 to 3 while keeping $\gamma = 50.2$, $\eta_1 = 1$, and $\eta_2 = 10$.
 The RMSE comparison again shows the superiority of the MLE over the MMLE and interpolation.
 The signs of biases match the results in panel (a), with MLE having very low bias, MMLE having negative bias, and interpolation having positive bias.
 For MMLE, as $\beamSigma$ shrinks the bias shrinks because the model is substantially mismatched only at raster scan locations where the mixture parameter is close to neither 0 nor 1\@.
-For interpolation, since the dose is relative large, the source of bias is different than in panel (a).
+Here we first see a performance difference between the interpolation estimators, with clipping leading to noticeably lower standard deviation values for the lower values of $\beamSigma$.
+The biases of the interpolation estimators are nearly equal, and bias dominates the RMSE at low $\beamSigma$ values, so there is no noticeable difference in the RMSEs of the interpolation estimators.
+For both interpolation estimators, since the dose is relatively large, the source of bias is different than in panel (a).
 As $\beamSigma$ shrinks, the beam interaction with the sample edge vanishes unless the edge is located very close to a raster scan position.
 For $\gamma = 50.2$, when $\beamSigma$ is very small and $\lambda$ is sufficiently high, the interpolation estimate should usually be 50.5 because $\etaBaseline \approx 1$ at $k=50$ and $\etaBaseline \approx 10$ at $k=51$, with no spurious threshold crossings.
 Thus, the bias is 0.3\@.
 This phenomenon is also exhibited by the monotonic increase of the standard deviation of the interpolation estimator as $\beamSigma$ is increased.
 We comment on the dependence of the bias on $\gamma$ in discussing panel (c).

 In the standard deviation and RMSE plots of panel (b), we observe the existence of an optimal $\beamSigma$, as in \cref{fig:fi_gamma_variation}(b).
 Here, the Monte Carlo simulations are for a single arbitrary $\gamma$ value whereas \cref{fig:fi_gamma_variation}(b) shows a worst-case over $\gamma$.
 Comparing the RMSE of each method at its optimal $\beamSigma$, we see that MLE improves upon interpolation by a factor of 5 and upon MMLE by a factor of 2.5\@.